What Programs Are Available?

 Why Study With Us?

 Our graduates have had considerable experience in obtaining employment and admission to Ph.D. programs.
 Recent general history graduates have found employment in numerous North Carolina public school districts, as well as working as full-time or adjunct professors at places like Appalachian State, Volunteer State Community College, and Blue Ridge Community College.
 Others have been accepted to Ph.D. programs at the University of Chicago, George Washington University, Auburn University, the University of Kentucky, the University of Georgia, and Oxford University.
 Meanwhile, recent graduates from the Public History concentration programs have found employment at sites like Williamsburg, Virginia, Old Salem, and the archives of Shenandoah County.
 For more updates on recent graduates, visit the Graduate History Student Association Facebook page.
+For more information on concentration on course requirements, click the links in the sidebar or see the Graduate Bulletin.

 For more information, contact Dr. Judkin Browning, our graduate program director at firstname.lastname@example.org or follow the links below.